How To Get The Best Returns On Your ISA

 10th December 2018

 When looking for a place to invest your savings, you are likely to compare the interest rates offered by the different banks and investment platforms.
-But it’s not just the interest rate you have to pay attention to... have you considered the effect of compound interest?
+But it’s not just the interest rate you have to pay attention to... have you considered the effect of repayment schedules and compound interest?
 When the interest is calculated and paid can have a significant impact on your earnings in the long-term.

-This is owed to the compound interest you might not earn.
 Compound interest is the money you earn on the interest you have already been paid.
 For example, when you invest £20,000 with Barclay’s Cash ISA, you will earn 1.05% interest after one year.
 Meaning if you made that investment last December, you would have £20,210 in your account today.
 Next year you will not just be paid 1.05% of the original £20,000, but on the £210 you earnt last year.

 What happens if you are paid interest monthly, as opposed to annually?
 You are paid interest on what you have earnt every month before.
 This means you would now have £20,211.01 today, instead of £20,210.00.
 In five years time, you would have earnt an extra £5.29, just because the bank paid you at a different frequency.